OFFIS-mosaik/mosaik/docs/tutorials/a-first-scenario.rst

 We loop over all elements of our ``pvs`` list.
 For each ``pv`` we establish a connection from the ``weather`` entity to the ``pv`` entity.
 To do this, we need to specify which attributes should be connected.
-*Attributes* are (the names for) the values that are exchanged the simulation while the simulation is running (as opposed to params that are used during setup).
+*Attributes* are (the names for) the values that are exchanged while the simulation is running (as opposed to params that are used during setup).
 Here, we connect the *value* attribute of the ``weather`` entity to the *DNI* attribute of the ``pv`` entity.
 The simulator’s documentation should list the attributes of its models, whether they are used for input or output, and in which format they expect or provide their data.